BuddiesOfBudgie/site/README.md

 # Buddies of Budgie Site

-**Important Note: Heavy Work-in-Progress, hence issues being disabled.
-PRs will be rejected.
-Expect breakages and incomplete work.
-Thanks for your understanding :)**

 This repository houses the [Next.js](https://nextjs.org/)-based website for Buddies of Budgie, an open source organization building the [Budgie Desktop](https://github.com/BuddiesOfBudgie/budgie-desktop) environment.

 ## Development